Aliases for NR1H4 Gene

 GeneCards Summary for NR1H4 Gene

 NR1H4 (Nuclear Receptor Subfamily 1, Group H, Member 4) is a Protein Coding gene.
-Diseases associated with NR1H4 include atp8b1 deficiency and xanthomatosis.
+Diseases associated with NR1H4 include intrahepatic cholestasis and xanthomatosis.
 Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription coactivator activity.
 An important paralog of this gene is NR1I2.

 UniProtKB/Swiss-Prot for NR1H4 Gene

 Ligand-activated transcription factor.
 Receptor for bile acids such as chenodeoxycholic acid, lithocholic acid and deoxycholic acid.
 Represses the transcription of the cholesterol 7-alpha-hydroxylase gene (CYP7A1) through the induction of NR0B2 or FGF19 expression, via two distinct mechanisms.
 Activates the intestinal bile acid-binding protein (IBABP).
 Activates the transcription of bile salt export pump ABCB11 by directly recruiting histone methyltransferase CARM1 to this locus.

 Liver X receptors (LXRs) and farnesoid X receptors (FXRs) are members of the steroid analog-activated nuclear receptor subfamily, which form heterodimers with members of the retinoid X receptor family.
 There are two closely related isoforms of each of these enzymes; alpha and beta.